Trails Guide – in the Okavango Delta

 Students not wanting to take part in this component are welcome to relax in camp and catch up on studying.

 3. The trails guide walking assessment that includes viewing potentially dangerous animals on foot (VPDA) is done throughout the course on daily walking activities.

 4. Logging hours on foot; this too is done through daily walking activities.

-The Okavango Guiding school is owned and operated by the Reed family.
+The African Guide Academy (former Okavango Guiding school) is owned and operated by the Reed family.
 The well known Reed brothers, Grant and Brent who starred in “Safari Brothers” which aired internationally on National Geographic Wild.

-The Okavango Guiding school is the first private guide training school registered in Botswana to provide training for guides on both the Field Guide Association of Southern Africa (FGASA) and the Botswana Qualifications Authority (BQA) platforms.
+The academy is the first private guide training school registered in Botswana to provide training for guides on both the Field Guide Association of Southern Africa (FGASA) and the Botswana Qualifications Authority (BQA) platforms.

 The learning experience is influenced by the natural beauty of the area and the habitat diversity.
 Kwapa has a combination of river channel’s, floodplains, lagoons as well as riparian woodland, savannah, mopane scrub, climax mopane woodland and grasslands.